 The Government :

 While this is a wonderful step forward for both Mvumi and for the pupils there is still a great shortage of suitable paper and Braille books covering the Tanzanian O level syllabus.
 The Trust is using its resources to create Talking Books and Braille Books.
-It may be that at some future date,when funding permits, the Government will set up similar schemes elsewhere in Tanzania .
-Meanwhile, the unit puts Mvumi yet again at the forefront of top-quality and innovative education in Tanzania.
+The unit puts Mvumi at the forefront of top-quality and innovative education for the visually impaired in Tanzania.

 Our student sponsorship programme includes opportunites to sponsor individuals at the ICAP Unit.
 Please see our Sponsor a Student page for details.